Meet the team

 Brianna is the Advocacy Associate at Malaria No More where she provides support to the Policy and Advocacy team in DC on administrative tasks as well as research and special projects.
 After traveling to Kenya and Tanzania, Brianna realized she had a passion for education, health, and human rights.
 Brianna has three years of experience in development from working on counterterrorism projects in refugee camps and with programs that help youth in Africa gain critical leadership skills to rebuild their communities in post-conflict areas.
 She received a B.A in International Studies with a focus on Africa and the Middle East from Southern Illinois University.

-Sarah is the Operations Associate for Malaria No More.
-She works supporting the leadership team, assisting with recruitment, and managing the day to day needs of the Seattle office.
-Sarah obtained a degree in Chemistry from McGill University where she focused her research on the applications of chemical science and technology in environmental and health related fields.
-Sarah also has a background in nonprofit administration through her work with the Children’s Defense Fund Freedom School program and organizations like Water for Humans and Appalachia Service Project.
+Sarah Pickersgill is the Program Associate at Malaria No More where she provides support to the Advocacy and Communications teams.
+Sarah’s responsibilities include research, managing special projects, social media, and other administrative tasks.
+Sarah has a degree in Chemistry from McGill University where she focused her research on environmental health.
+Sarah also has a background in nonprofit administration through her work for the Children’s Defense Fund - Freedom Schools Program and Appalachia Service Project.